phenomenon98/semanticseg/README.md

 <br>

 ## Running the notebook
 Running on Colab did not always work for me.
 Sometimes Colab would crash but then offer better resources(more RAM), after which the notebook would run.
-Most of the code was written and run using Paperspace's free Nvidia Quadro P5000 machine.
 [Colab link](https://colab.research.google.com/drive/1FY852a5BY-_xXEmSR3-TZy-9avaO8_KW?usp=sharing)<br>
-Drive links to models:

 <br>
 <br>

 ## Conclusion
-The ensemble model pipeline is a good framework that can be generalized for a wide range of semantic segmentation tasks.
+A model pipeline is a good framework that can be generalized for a wide range of semantic segmentation tasks.
 In the use case of identifying regions of metallic parts that are defected, the models trained on this dataset can be used as the base model to perform transsfer learning with very good generalization.